 Southeast Health is using the power of the Jvion CORE to target pressure injuries and inpatient sepsis within the inpatient population.
 Nurses, physicians, and other clinical resources engage the Machine to drive prevention efforts earlier in the episode of care before signs or symptoms are present.
 As a result, Southeast Health is enabling the true primary prevention of events and conditions that are traditionally treated with secondary prevention efforts, including inpatient sepsis and pressure injuries.

-For pressure injuries, Southeast Health evaluated the potential impact to the patient population and the provider’s capacity to apply the Jvion Machine’s recommended interventions.
-They determined that pressure injuries had the greatest potential for improved quality outcomes and that the internal program already in place would be open to new technology solutions.
+For pressure injuries, Southeast Health evaluated the potential impact on the patient population and the provider’s capacity to apply the Jvion CORE’s recommended interventions.
+They determined that pressure injuries had the greatest potential for improved quality outcomes and that the internal program already in place would be enhanced by this AI-enabled technology solution.

-For sepsis, physician and nursing leadership collaborated to develop clinical workflows and order sets that could be applied to patients identified as high and medium risk of sepsis.
-This shift in mindset and clinical approach from early identification of sepsis to preventing the procession toward sepsis by ensuring that the right stakeholders and leaders were aligned and engaged throughout the process.
+For sepsis, physician and nursing leadership collaborated to develop clinical workflows and order to intervene with patients identified as high and medium risk of sepsis.
+Jvion’s prescriptive analytics enabled a shift in mindset and clinical approach from early identification of sepsis to preventing the progression toward sepsis by ensuring that the right stakeholders and leaders were aligned and engaged throughout the process.

 - 16.75% average reduction in number of pressure injuries per month